Just to let you know, Mommy…

 So you are noticing that your cloth diapers are not working as promised.
 You may have noticed leaks!
 Cleaning is not as simple as people said they were!
 And you have even touched a bit of poop while cleaning up your child..
 Yuckyyy!

 Take a deep breath!

 Cloth diapering system is not meant to complicate your life… It is possible you may not be using the cloth diaper the right way.

-Diaper liners and diaper inserts can help you with easy clean-up and less mess when using cloth diapers!
+Diaper liners and diaper inserts are not that absorbent but can help you with easy clean-up and less mess when using cloth diapers!

 Below we have included the best cloth diaper inserts and liners to get you started, and for a variety of uses.

 Think of this as your cloth diaper insert starter kit.

 1 – Naturally Natures 5 Layer Cloth Diaper Inserts

 - Dimensions: 13 x 5 x 1 inches